mortazavilab/cosmos-cluster6/README.md

 ## iPython notebooks
 Welcome to Jupyter notebook on HPC (high-performance compute cluster). iPython notebooks / Jupyter notebooks are interactive multimedia environments to write and run code.

-Here is the link: [https://hpc3.rcic.uci.edu/biojhub4/](https://hpc3.rcic.uci.edu/biojhub4/).
+Here's the link: [https://hpc3.rcic.uci.edu/biojhub4/](https://hpc3.rcic.uci.edu/biojhub4/).
 Please choose the "containerized notebook image" named **[Centos7] COSMOS Cluster 6**.

 For those who have programmed and run their own programs before, perhaps you're more familiar with running your program once from start to end. iPython notebooks provide a way to run code more interactively.